Asthma

 • Frequent sneezing

-Symptoms of exercise-induced asthma that occur with exercise include the following:
+Symptoms of exercise-induced asthma include:

 • Shortness of breath

-Occupational asthma
+Occupational Asthma

-• Symptoms only occur at work.
+• Symptoms appear only at the workplace.

 • Nasal congestion